 Mughli, 30 Wilmslow Road, Rusholme, M14 5TQ

 Fancy twists on ye olde curry house are all well and good – and when they’re as good as Cheadle’s The Tiffin Room they’re double, double good (thanks, Shaun William Ryder), but you still can’t beat a stroll down Rusholme’s Curry Mile.
 Mughli is the best of the bunch, combining innovative flavours, and a move towards street food, with old-fashioned Indian comfort.
 Its slow cooked spice stews are an understandable favourite.

 Luck Lust Liquor & Burn, 100-102 High St, M4 1HP

-Despite suffering an Ocean’s Eleven-style heist earlier this year when thieves stole its one-tonne safe, the city’s premier burrito joint is still packing ‘em in.
+Despite suffering an Ocean’s Eleven-style heist a few years ago when thieves stole its one-tonne safe, the city’s premier burrito joint is still packing ‘em in.
 Situated in the Northern Quarter (who’d have guessed?), its Tex-Mex food is fast, enjoyable and fun.
 The Baddabing burrito is certainly that, the wonder fries (dressed in smoked garlic butter) are wonderful, just don’t take the Bikini Dippin Chicken burger too literally.